Mily Possoz: Early art training

-While still young, Mily Possoz started attending the studios of watercolor artist Enrique Casanova (1850 – 1913), a Spanish naturalist painter and teacher of the Portuguese royal family, and of painter Emília dos Santos Braga (1867 – 1949), a disciple of José Malhoa and a painter who specialised in nudes, much to the horror of the Lisbon middle classes.
-Braga ran a school of painting, from which Mily Possoz and Maria Helena Vieira da Silva (1908-1992) emerged as her two most famous students.
+While still young, Possoz started attending the studios of watercolor artist Enrique Casanova (1850 – 1913), a Spanish naturalist painter and teacher of the Portuguese royal family, and of painter Emília dos Santos Braga (1867 – 1949), a disciple of José Malhoa and a painter who specialised in nudes, much to the horror of the Lisbon middle classes.
+Braga ran a school of painting, from which Possoz and Maria Helena Vieira da Silva (1908-1992) emerged as her two most famous students.
 It was with Braga that Possoz first experimented with oil painting.

 When his daughter was 16, her father contacted the French painter, Ernest Bordes, who had also done work for the Portuguese Royal Family, asking for advice on his daughter's work.
 The response was very positive, encouraging her father to allow her to continue her artistic training in Paris, where she attended the Académie de la Grande Chaumière in Montparnasse, a school which aimed to teach art free from the restrictions of an academic education.
 During her stay she became a student of one of the founders of the Academy, Lucien Simon, and of Émile-René Ménard, and met artists such as the Portuguese artists Manuel Jardim and Eduardo Viana, who Possoz became engaged to in 1919, as well as Amedeo Modigliani.
 She began to explore new techniques and to take an interest in new avant-garde artistic movements.
 Unfortunately, her enjoyment of the bohemian Parisian life proved too much for her tolerant parents and she was recalled home in 1908.
-Pozzoz later went to Düsseldorf, Germany, where she took private lessons on engraving and lithography with Willy Spatz and also traveled through Belgium, Italy and Holland.
+Possoz later went to Düsseldorf, Germany, where she took private lessons on engraving and lithography with Willy Spatz and also traveled through Belgium, Italy and Holland.